 WHAT TO DO AND EAT

 After a quick boost from a cup of in-room Keurig coffee, head out for a stroll or cruise on one of the hotel’s complimentary yellow bikes.
 Go on a shopping spree, explore museums, forage at the Ferry Building or get your heart pumping on a hike up one of the city’s steep hills.
-Plan your itinerary around a show—SHN’s Hamilton is on stage across the street.
+Plan your itinerary around a show—Hamilton, for instance, is playing nearby at the Orpheum Theater.

 When it’s time to eat, head to dinner at one of our local faves, Bluestem Brasserie (1 Yerba Buena Lane).
 Chef John Griffiths works his magic in signature dishes like chicken liver toast: two thick pieces of toasted levain spread with chicken liver mousse pate, then topped with seasonal pickled fruit.
 Other menu highlights include lamb tartare, duck confit salad and the house-ground brasserie burger.
 Off-the-hook desserts include warm brioche bread pudding smothered in vanilla ice cream and bourbon caramel.
 Don’t miss a peek at the LED-lit bar, designed to mimic firefly light in a meadow.

 If you still have a little energy left, end your evening with jazz and cocktails at the swanky Black Cat (400 Eddy Street).
 This gritty and glam hot spot within the city’s historic arts and entertainment district features two levels of seating, live music, timeless cocktails and an artisanal champagne collection.
 Cheers!